-Often kidney cancer in its early stages has no signs or symptoms and maybe found by accident on an ultrasound or CT scan carried out for other reasons or to investigate nonspecific symptoms, such as high blood pressure, weight loss, high temperature, problems with muscles or nerves in the body, and abnormal blood tests.
+Often kidney cancer in its early stages has no signs or symptoms.
+Kidney cancer can be found by accident when having a scan for other reasons or to investigate nonspecific symptoms, such as high blood pressure, weight loss, high temperature, problems with muscles or nerves in the body, and abnormal blood tests.